Length of the walkway

 Large grassy areas attract the large black and white magpie and the bright green and red rosella, both Australian immigrants.

 The walk from the Viaduct Harbour along Customs Street takes you along reclaimed land.

 Catch glimpses of the Waitematā Harbour, pass the Edwardian Baroque ferry terminal and then the beautifully restored ex-Chief Post Office building, now home to the downtown bus and train terminal, Britomart.

 Continue on to Albert Park, the site of an old Māori village (papakāinga), then on to Auckland Museum located on the Auckland Domain.
 As you leave the Auckland Domain from the Carlton Gore exit, do not forget to visit Outhwaite Park on the other corner of this intersection.

 Located on the slopes and adjacent to Maungawhau is Eden Gardens.
-Melville Park, located between St Andrews Road and Gillies Avenue, is home to Auckland women's hockey and cricket including a croquet club.
+Melville Park, located between St Andrews Road and Gillies Avenue, is home to Auckland women's hockey and cricket as well as a croquet club.

 Cornwall Park and One Tree Hill Domain together make up 220ha of Auckland's most striking landscape.

 The walkway passes five volcanic sites.
 Albert Park, now a green shoulder of the Central Business District, is a small, now barely-recognisable volcano.
 The walkway crosses the scoria cone and exits over the tuff ring to sidle past an adjacent scoria cone at Outhwaite Park.

 Maungakiekie (One Tree Hill) has three craters, two breached and one intact.